Tarifit love poem

 The tarifit

-The poem translated into in tarifit (riffian) for 5 million speakers, 3 of them are in the North-East of Morocco, along the Mediterranean coast.
-The Amazigh dialect of the Riffians, the Berbers inhabiting the Moroccan and Algerian Rif, were well worth a poem.
-There are also several riffian dialects (central, eastern, western) spoken by this Berber ethnic group in northern Morocco.
-The poverty of the mountains inhabited by the Riffians means that many of them migrate to Europe or the Oran region in Algeria.
+Tarifit language count 5 million speakers, 3 of them are in the North-East of Morocco, along the Mediterranean coast.
+There are also several Rif dialects (central, eastern, western) spoken by this Berber ethnic group from northern Morocco.

 Libyan alphabets